OpenTechSchool/django-101/docs/en/first_steps/start.rst

 Our project will be a cookbook, so we name the project aptly :file:`cookbook`.

-Change into the 'pythonprojects' dir and create a Django project with the following commands:
+Change into the 'pythonprojects' directory and create a Django project with the following commands:

 .. code-block:: bash